 Global Rate Limits

-Global rate limits are applied inclusive of all API calls made by an app over the 1-hour sliding window, regardless of the particular endpoint.
-The limits are applied independently from each other; authenticated calls are not counted against the rate limit for unauthenticated calls and vice-versa.
+Global rate limits are applied inclusive of all API calls made by an app per access token over the 1-hour sliding window, regardless of the particular endpoint.
+Rate limits also apply to invalid or malformed requests.

 Endpoint-Specific Rate Limits

 Endpoints used to publish (POST or DELETE) have rate limits that are applied on an per-endpoint basis.
 Any calls made to these endpoints by your OAuth Client are also counted towards the global rate limits noted above.

 |Live||/users/user-id/relationships||60 / hour|

 If your app exceeds any of these rate limits, you will receive a response with an HTTP response code of 429 (Too Many Requests).
 The body of the response will consist of the following fields:

 |error_message||The maximum number of requests per hour has been exceeded.|

 You may also receive responses with an HTTP response code of 400 (Bad Request) if we detect spammy behavior by a person using your app.
 These errors are unrelated to rate limiting.